-& Technology.
+The Division of Research, Measurement, and Statistics (RMS) operates within the Department of Educational Psychology (EPSY) and the School of Education and Human Development (SEHD) at Texas A&M University.
 This handbook is meant to acclimate you to the policies and procedures specific to the program in which you are enrolled.
-This handbook contains information for newly admitted students regarding the Ph.D programs, as well as information required by legal statute or the policies of Texas A&M University.
+This handbook contains information for newly admitted students regarding the Research, Measurement, and Statistics Ph.D. program, as well as information required by legal statute or the policies of Texas A&M University.

-Division of Learning Sciences: Philosophy, Mission, and Vision
+Division of Research, Measurement, and Statistics (RMS): Philosophy, Mission, and Vision